 First, there are some basic qualifications we should get out of the way.

 1. SCUBA Certification.
 Most facilities require this and your state regulations will decide at which age you are eligible to become certified.
 While the certification process will vary, it is not a quick certification.
 There are multiple written portions and multiple diving portions that you must pass.
 The two major SCUBA certification companies are PADI & NAUI.
+You can also read about an aspiring trainer’s journey on getting SCUBA certified, by clicking here!

 2. First Aide/CPR Certification.
 Since you will be spending a lot of your time around water, it is a good idea (and required by most employers) that you be First Aide and CPR certified.
 These certifications are usually pretty easy to get and most cities offer lots of classes on the matter.